paitiewfrance/paitiewfrance.github.io/tour-languedoc-roussillon-midi-pyrenee/toulouse-carcassonne-cathare-albi-auch.md

  Around the town, admire the remain of the ramparts, the beautifull old humpback bridge crossing the Orbieu river, a nice spot for take some memorable pictures of the village.
 Then, cross the Orbieu river and visit the 8th century Sainte-Marie d'Orbieu Abbey, classified as Historical Monument since 1923, is one of the largest benedictine Abbey in southern France.

 Stroll around the abbey, feel the peace and serenity of the place.
 Wander the Gothic style church built over the foundations of a Carolingian Basilic and enjoy it's outstanding acoustics.
-Discover the clock tower, a 42 meters high tower from 1537 built with with an octagonal crown
+Discover the clock tower, a 42 meters high tower from 1537 built with with an octagonal crown.

 Next, we will drive back to Carcassonne for our second night.
 Dinner and night at Carcassonne.